 Look for trip and fall hazards or hanging cables that could interfere with safe operations.
+Confirm all lighting fixtures in the area are working.

 Look for obstructions to foot and forklift traffic.
-Ensure exit doors are unobstructed Look for spills and material in the aisles that could cause a trip and fall hazard.
+Ensure exit doors are unobstructed

+Look for spills and material in the aisles that could cause a trip and fall hazard